CURRICULUM

 This course focuses on the role of technology in health communication (also known as eHealth).
 Specifically, the course will compare and contrast features of older technology (e.g., telephone), newer technology (e.g., email, websites), and in-person interactions to better understand the ways new technologies are (and are not) changing our health-related communication.
 The course will use both classic and contemporary theoretical approaches to examine eHealth in organizational health communication, mass media health campaigns, provider-patient interactions, and health-related social support.

-This course will be offered Spring 2022 (March 30-April 26)
+This course will be offered Spring 2026 (April 1-April 28)

-This course will be offered Fall 2022 (August 24-October 18).
+This course will be offered Fall 2024 (August 28-October 22).

-Health Controversies (2 credits)
+Health Disparities (2 credits)

-Health and Family Communication (4 credits)
+Health and Family Communication (2 credits)

 This course is designed to familiarize students with current perspectives on the interplay between family communication processes and health-related issues.
 Using theoretical foundations such as systems theory, communication privacy management theory, narrative theory and family communication patterns theory, we will explore the ways that family members communicate about health, cope with health-related problems and influence one another’s health-related behaviors.
 We will also examine how different family relationships (e.g. spouse, sibling, parent-child) may influence health communication and health-related behaviors, as well as different mediums through which such communication takes place (e.g. face-to-face, online, etc).
 By the end of this course, students should be able to identify a variety of health-related issues which necessitate family communication, understand the theoretical foundations underlying differences in the ways families communicate about health, exhibit familiarity with privacy concerns when sharing or distributing health-related information among family members, and identify strategies for generating successful or beneficial health-related communication among family members (as well as recognize problematic communicative behaviors).